Akado2009/k8s-team-crd/DEVELOPER.md

   	// ObjectDeleted method. but if the object does exist that indicates that the object
   	// was created (or updated) so run the ObjectCreated method
   	//
-  	// after both instances, we want to forget the key from the queue, as this indicates
+  	// after both instances, we want to forget the key from the Queue, as this indicates
-  	// a code path of successful queue key processing if !exists {
+  	// a code path of successful Queue key processing if !exists {
-  		c.logger.Infof("Controller.processNextItem: object deleted detected: %s", keyRaw) c.handler.ObjectDeleted(item) c.queue.Forget(key)
+  		c.Logger.Infof("Controller.processNextItem: object deleted detected: %s", keyRaw) c.Handler.ObjectDeleted(item) c.Queue.Forget(key)
   	} else {
-  		c.logger.Infof("Controller.processNextItem: object created detected: %s", keyRaw) c.handler.ObjectCreated(item) c.queue.Forget(key)
+  		c.Logger.Infof("Controller.processNextItem: object created detected: %s", keyRaw) c.Handler.ObjectCreated(item) c.Queue.Forget(key)
   	}

   	// keep the worker loop running by returning true